-This chocolate sourdough cake is such a delicious way to use up extra sourdough starter.
-Nobody will be able to tell just how healthy it really is!
+This chocolate sourdough cake is a great way to use up extra sourdough starter.
+The flavor and texture are so delicious!

 Making Homemade Sourdough Starter

 I was so excited to learn that I could make my own sourdough starter with nothing but flour, water, air, and time.
-I now have a bubbly little starter on my counter waiting for me to create some great food.
+Here’s a tutorial about how to make your own starter if you don’t already have any.

-This sourdough chocolate cake recipe is adapted from this recipe at King Arthur Flour as well as this recipe from GNOWFLINS.
-My cake uses maple syrup as the sweetener, and it’s not very sweet.
+This chocolate sourdough cake uses maple syrup as the sweetener, and it’s not very sweet.
 It’s more of a snack than a dessert cake.
 It tastes delicious, and nobody can tell that it has sourdough in it.